lucacicada/godot-aseprite/README.md

 - [ ] Mask Chunk (0x2016) DEPRECATED
 - [ ] Path Chunk (0x2017) Never used

-## Script

-The script is in a single GDScript file [addons/aseprite_file/aseprite_file.gd](addons/aseprite_file/aseprite_file.gd)

-You can use it as a plugin or copy the file in your project.

 ## Security note

 Be careful using this parser for untrusted files, especially if you plan to use it for network shared resources.